-Businesses should plan for flu disruptions, doctor saysJanuary 18th, 2013 in Health /
+Businesses should plan for flu disruptions, doctor saysJanuary 18, 2013 in Medicine & Health / Health

 (HealthDay)—With flu widespread throughout the United States this season, businesses need to prepare to deal with productivity challenges, a doctor advises.